daemmi/mhs-travel-map/readme.txt

 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl.html

-Create your travel map and import backups from the Android app `My Hitchhiking Spots`
+Create your travel map with use of google maps and import backups from the Android app `My Hitchhiking Spots`

 == Description ==

-Create your travel map by adding coordinates to a map, make your route public, write a story for each coordinate and import backup files from the Android app [My Hitchhiking Spots](https://play.google.com/store/apps/details?id=com.myhitchhikingspots)
+Create your travel map with use of google maps by adding coordinates to a map, make your route public, write a story for each coordinate and import backup files from the Android app [My Hitchhiking Spots](https://play.google.com/store/apps/details?id=com.myhitchhikingspots)

 = Features =

-* create you own travel map
+* create you own travel map with use of google maps
+* import backup files from the Android app `My Hitchhiking Spots`
 * add coordinates to the route
 * add coordinates which are not on the route
 * write to each coordinate a story by using the wordpress text editor
 * add to each coordinate start time and waiting time
 * for each route the total waiting time and the number of lifts will be calculated
-* import backup files from the Android app `My Hitchhiking Spots`

 == Installation ==